anisham197/VRFinalProject/README.md

 ## Objective
 - Serve up restaurant orders in time!

+Level 0: Serve up donuts and muffins.
+Level 1: Serve up donuts and muffins.
+Serve up hotdogs by combining bread and sausage on the board.
+Serve up omelettes by combining egg and cheese in the pan.

 Movements
 -------
-1. **Teleportation: _Use the left grip._** Can teleport to designated teleport areas (white circles)
+1. **Teleportation: _Use the left grip._** Can teleport to designated teleport areas (white circles) by pointing at them and pressing the left grip.
-2. **Grabbing objects: _Use the right grip._** Point to an object, the raycast will turn white if an object is grabbable.
+2. **Grabbing objects: _Use the right grip._** Point to an object, the raycast will turn green if an object is grabbable.
 Press and hold the right grip to grab an object.
 You will get a small haptic feedback i.e. the right controller will vibrate when you grab an object.
 Release the grip to drop the object.

 Requirements/Dependencies
 -----